 Why learn to dance?
 10 benefits of social dancing

 At Azúcar, we share a secret that brings us together and inspires us to come into the studio smiling every day.
-One that makes us ever more passionate about our work, and about our mission of spreading the joy of Latin dancing.
-I’m about to let you in on that little secret; it may seem a little crazy at first, but (shhhh!) dancing is more than a fun thing to do on a Friday night.
+Ready?
+Here it is: dancing is more than a fun thing to do on a Friday night.
 It IS that, of course, but dancing also has amazing benefits for virtually every area of our lives.

 Here are, in no particular order, some of the benefits of Latin dance: